 Kelly has undergraduate degrees from UCLA in Economics and Political Science, MBA from the University of Colorado, and completed post graduate work at Harvard Business School.

 Art Wilcox is a licensed real estate attorney with more than 40 years of practice.
-Art received his Juris Doctor from the University of South Carolina School of Law and and a BA from the Georgia Institute of Technology.
+Art received his Juris Doctor from the University of South Carolina School of Law and a BA from the Georgia Institute of Technology.
 In 2016 Mr. Wilcox was selected as one of San Diego Magazines top Real Estate Lawyers.
 Mr. Wilcox and his wife Dana are Coronado residents and live in a historic Palmer home.

-Kitt Williams is a retired Human Resources Director and a Coronado resident since 2013.
+Kitt Williams is a retired Human Resources Director and has been a Coronado resident since 2013.
 She and her family originally moved to Coronado in 1957 when her father, a Navy Captain, was stationed at North Island.
 She attended Coronado public schools through her freshman year of high school.
 Her parents retired to Coronado from 1968 to 1998.
 Kitt received a BA degree from Longwood University and an MS in Counseling from Radford University.

-Kitt’s 40-year career in Human Resources included a variety of corporations, government agencies and international non-profits, including World Wildlife Fund, Arbitron and American Councils for International Education.
+Kitt’s 40-year career in Human Resources included a variety of corporations, government agencies and international nonprofits, including World Wildlife Fund, Arbitron and American Councils for International Education.
 She also consulted extensively for NASDAQ.
 She achieved the designation of Senior Professional, Human Resources (SPHR).

 Since her retirement, she has volunteered for the Coronado Chamber of Commerce and currently assists the Coronado Historical Association with administrative tasks and human resources matters.
 She is serving as a member of the City of Coronado Civil Service Commission.
 She and her husband are avid runners and participate in races on weekends.